MohammedKhan68/PowerBiMavenCycles/README.md

 This interactive dashboard leverages advanced Power BI features, such as slicers for filtering by product subcategories and dynamic goal indicators for profit and revenue.

----

-If you’d like additional details included or modifications, let me know!